Skip to main content

 2. Passive Acoustic Monitoring (PAM) has promised to deliver automated biodiversity monitoring, but networks are rarely deployed on scales that can offer truly novel insights due to scalability and standardisation challenges around collecting, managing, analysing, and sharing data.

-3. Here we present the Transnational Acoustic Biodiversity Monitoring Network (TABMON), a standardised deployment of 97 autonomous sensors across Norway, Netherlands, France and Spain along a continental bird migration route.
-Audio is recorded continuously, uploaded in near real-time, and analysed with expert-validated artificial intelligence models to deliver Essential Biodiversity Variables compatible with established European monitoring efforts.
+3. Here we present the Transnational Acoustic Biodiversity Monitoring Network (TABMON), a standardised deployment of 108 autonomous sensors across Norway, Netherlands, France and Spain along a continental bird migration route.
+Audio is recorded continuously, uploaded in near real-time, and processed through an automated analysis pipeline designed to support expert validation and the generation of datasets for deriving Essential Biodiversity Variables (EBVs).

 DOI